WELCOME TO MEDIA INTERNSHIPS ONLINE!

 Attend either Friday TBA, 12:15-2pm OR Tuesday, TBA, 5:30-7pm

 CLASS MEETING #3 - CAREER PLAN PRESENTATIONS in ArtX 170 on Ocean Campus

 Attend either Friday, TBA, 12:15-2pm OR Tuesday, TBA 5:30-7pm

 CCSF EMAIL REQUIRED:

 You have been assigned a CCSFmail account by City College of San Francisco.
 All communication about this course, about grades and assignments, responses to questions, etc. will be through your CCSFmail account.
 This is the same email account that you received your registration date and other communications from the college.
 You are responsible for checking this email account on a regular basis.

 You will receive information about how to log onto the course from the City College of San Francisco Education Technology Department.
 The email will be sent to the same address that you gave the college for other correspondence from City College of San Francisco.

-The City College of San Francisco online course website is named INSIGHT and is located at http://insight.ccsf.edu You can log onto the INSIGHT Home Page --- LINK RIGHT NOW FOR OUR NEW ONLINE LEARNING SYSTEM IS http://insight2.remote-learner.net/ --- any time starting now and review general information about City College of San Francisco online courses.
-Students registered in CCSF online classes may log on to CCSF INSIGHT password protected online course materials starting Friday, January 10, 2014.
+The City College of San Francisco online course website is named INSIGHT and is located at http://insight.ccsf.edu You click onto the INSIGHT Home Page any time starting now and review general information about City College of San Francisco online courses.
+Students registered in CCSF online classes may log on to CCSF INSIGHT password protected online course materials starting Monday, January 12, 2015.

-If you need special accommodations, please contact DSPS
+If you need special accommodations, please let me know by emailing email@example.com and also please contact DSPS